-It doesn't matter in the above example that the victims never worked at the factory, and that they fled to freedom.
+It does not matter in the above example that the victims never worked at the factory and that they fled to freedom.
 That Howard planned to import illegal aliens for the purpose of using them as indentured servants makes him liable.

-Note a defendant may be convicted of both trafficking for financial gain and trafficking for illegal purposes.
+Note a defendant may be convicted of both trafficking for financial gain and trafficking for illegal purposes in the same case.

 The government agencies that enforce federal laws on human trafficking include:

 - Immigration and Customs Enforcement (ICE), and